 While fibre is technically not classified as a nutrient, it has been included in this section as it is also required for general health.
 People eat foods and not single nutrients so that’s why it is important to know which foods provide which nutrients.
 Our food choices determine the combination of nutrients we eat.

 In a similar way to protein being made up of amino acids, carbohydrates consist of building blocks called ‘saccharides or ‘sugars’.
-Glucose, a common example of the simplest type of sugar, is a monosaccharide, together with fructose, found in fruit.
-Two monosaccharides joined together are called disaccharides, the most common being sucrose or ‘white cane sugar’ as we know it.
+Glucose and fructose (found in fruit) are examples of monosaccharides, the simplest type of sugar.
+Two monosaccharides joined together are called disaccharides, the most common being sucrose or ‘white cane sugar.’
 Another example is lactose, found in milk.
 When large numbers of saccharides are joined together, they form polysaccharides and are found in the foods we commonly think of as ‘carbohydrates’, e.g. bread, potatoes and pasta.

 Fat is an essential nutrient with a host of important functions within the body.
-It is essential for supplying the body with omega 3 and omega 6 essential fatty acids, producing healthy cell membranes and maximising the absorption of fat-soluble vitamins and fat-soluble antioxidants (such as lycopene and beta-carotene).
+It is essential for supplying the body with omega 3 and omega 6 essential fatty acids, producing healthy cell membranes, and maximising the absorption of fat-soluble vitamins (Vitamin A, Vitamin D, Vitamin E, and Vitamin K) and fat-soluble antioxidants (such as lycopene and beta-carotene).
 Fat is found in many foods and comes from both animal and vegetable sources.